-4.20 In addition to the maximum potential magnitude, a magnitude frequency relationship should be derived for each seismogenic structure included in the seismic source model, the following characteristics should be determined to determine: (a) the rate of earthquake activity; (b) an appropriate type of magnitude-frequency relationship (e.g. characteristic or exponential); and (c) the uncertainty in this relationship and in its parameters.
+4.20 In addition to the maximum potential magnitude, for each seismogenic structure included in the seismic source model, the following characteristics should be determined: (a) the rate of earthquake activity; (b) an appropriate type of magnitude-frequency relationship (e.g. characteristic or exponential); and (c) the uncertainty in this relationship and in its parameters.
 In the case of the characteristic earthquake occurrence model, the last event should be identified as far as possible.